israelpina004/final_project_empirekillers/README.md

 ## "What did you guys make?"

 We have replicated the SHA-512 encryption algorithm through a Python program.
+It is run through the terminal.

 ### "How can I check if this works?"